 After “Basic Concepts” lays the groundwork, the Developmental Eras section delineates how growth takes place involving interactive experiences with people.
 The next section covers aspects of personality structure, including cognitive development and learning.
 Although practical applications are discussed throughout, along with short case illustrations, the next section specifically addresses psychotherapy, including dream analysis.
 The last section, “Issues”, brings the theory into the larger sociopolitical sphere, including how interpersonal theory relates to the development of society.

-The chapters following “Basic Concepts” need not be read in sequence.
-Nonetheless, reading the book in the presented order is likely to offer the best understanding of interpersonal theory and practice.
+After “Basic Concepts”, chapters can be read in any order.
+Nonetheless, the presented order is likely to offer the best understanding of interpersonal theory and practice.
 Because each subsequent chapter can stand on its own, there is some repetition.
-Since some of the issues can arouse discomfort, even for seasoned practitioners, repetition using different words and phrases can allow readers to “hear” better.
+Since some issues can arouse discomfort, even for seasoned practitioners, repetition using different words and phrases can allow readers to “hear” better.

-A person’s first deep connection is with those responsible for their very survival.
+A person’s first intimate connection is with those responsible for their very survival.
 They are completely dependent on their interpersonal environment.
-To the extent their primary parenting one(s) can validate experiencing people and phenomena outside their immediate orbit, as children develop, they are also influenced by the wider world.
-This interpersonal blending defines their humanness, their unique personalities, and organizes lives that vary in degree of satisfaction.
-Evolving Self examines how repetitive patterns of interactions with significant others and the wider world, particularly but not exclusively in the formative years, are primarily responsible for one’s ever-expanding personality, and how some repetitive patterns can also create debilitating “problems in living.”
+As children develop, to the extent their primary parenting one(s) can validate experiences with people and phenomena outside their immediate orbit, they are also influenced by the wider world.
+This confluence defines our humanness and unique personalities, which, in their complexities, navigate with varying degrees of success, a satisfying or not so satisfying life.

 Subhead: Logic of organization